 With 50 million people in the world diagnosed with dementia, two thirds of which develop Alzheimer’s dementia, with rapid brain shrinkage, hopes are high.
 But the sad truth is that each of these statements is a lie.
-Aducanumab, made by Biogen, is one of a number of drugs that target amyloid protein in the erroneous belief that the cause of Alzheimer’s is a build up of amyloid ‘plaque’ and blocking its formation could halt the progression.
+Aducanumab, made by Biogen, is one of a number of drugs that target amyloid Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… in the erroneous belief that the cause of Alzheimer’s is a build up of amyloid ‘plaque’ and blocking its formation could halt the progression.
 Every single one of this class of drugs has failed – including Aducanumab.

 Another amyloid drug called Solanezumab had a brief moment of fame when a trial showed a 2 per cent reduction on brain shrinkage and tiny changes in cognitive tests but failed to produce any meaningful clinical dementia benefits.